University of Bedfordshire: Educational partner institutions

-The University was a co-sponsor of UTC Central Bedfordshire, a university technical college which operated in Houghton Regis from 2012 - 2016.
+The university was a co-sponsor of UTC Central Bedfordshire, a university technical college which operated in Houghton Regis from 2012 to 2016.

 Student life

 The University of Bedfordshire Students' Union is affiliated to the National Union of Students, which represents students nationwide.

-In 2020, Radio LaB 97.1FM - the University's affiliated community radio station - won two Community Radio Awards.
+In 2020, Radio LaB 97.1FM—the university's affiliated community radio station—won two Community Radio Awards.